kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson1_Writing_Simple_SELECT_Statements.md

     LastName,
     BaseSalary,
     HireDate,
-    -- Performance rating based on tenure and salary CASE
+    -- Performance rating based on tenure and BaseSalary CASE
         WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 5 AND BaseSalary >= 80000
              THEN 'Senior High Performer'